 - Brain tumors

 A critical part of our ability to care for children and families are the many programs that provide emotional and social support.
 Many of these are made possible through philanthropic support, like the Express Employment Professionals Children’s Cancer Support Endowment.
 Programs include:

-- Hospital School: Hospital School Teachers help children stay as current as possible with their studies and work closely with a child’s classroom teachers to adapt lesson plans as needed, as well as to use technology to help kids stay connected to their classmates.
+- Hospital School: Hospital School teachers help children stay as current as possible with their studies and work closely with a child’s classroom teachers to adapt lesson plans as needed, as well as to use technology to help kids stay connected with their classmates.